DogmaHavanesePups

 As mentioned before, I highly recommend the DVD’s or Videos on demand that you can purchase through Puppy Culture, as well as the MadCap University Program With Open Arms and a Level Head, and the incredibly helpful free MADCAP RADIO PODCASTS.
 Because I am a hobby breeder who only breeds occasionally, ALL my daily efforts are directed toward one litter at a time.
 This is an important distinction.
 I also don’t maintain a kennel full of dogs.
 Puppies are raised within our home with love and lots of attention.

 Third, I become a partner in the rearing of your puppy.
 I’m available to answer questions to the best of my ability 24/7 for the life of your puppy.
 I want you to succeed as new puppy parents and I want the best possible home environs for the puppies I place.
 Also, if something happens in your life, whether it be illness or some kind of upheaval, and you can not take care of the dog, I am here to take the dog back.
-I don’t want the dog rehomed with out consultation with me.
-This is noted in my puppy contract.
+The dog can not be rehomed without consultation with me.
+This is noted in the puppy contract.
 This added backstop means that the dog is safeguarded from being surrendered to a situation that is bad for the dog.

 Fourth, puppy gut biome is populated at weaning with the introduction of solid foods using a variety of raw and fermented foods, setting up puppy for a healthy tummy, intestinal tract, and cognitive function.

-*Puppies are sold under contract with a limited AKC registration, meaning they must be spayed or neutered at an appropriate age.
+*Puppies are sold under contract with a limited AKC registration, meaning they must be spayed or neutered at an appropriate age, usually 18 months.
 These puppies are meant to be companion dogs that will become valued members of your family.

 *I ask that you follow Dr. Jean Dodds vaccination protocol, listed in the Puppy Care section of this website.